Lazigerbill/paramount/README.md

   - [ ]Subscript to DB and observe change, plug in to session variable and update device status accordingly
 3. Historical data
   - since Mongo aggregation is not reative, it is only useful for historical data.
 Use function like $unwind, $project or $map to create daily charting data
+  - Calendar date picker.
+Subcription to DB with arg listening to Session.get.
+When date is selected, Session.set new picked date.
+Server side to publish the relavent date, do the following aggregation:
+  a. unwind
+  b. average per minute
+  c. project
+  - default is today's date?
+Use session default?
+4. RT chart
+  - Each tick is saved as an array, new point array.unshift to the front position
+  - On render, chart picks up the entire array(or can array.slice into any length)
+  - Oberserve sessions, sessions will also store the last tick

+5. Sessions
+  - Sessions will always store the last tick, reading from rtSeq
+  - Sessions default is set to the last rtSeq
+  - Rt chart will get from sessions for new data
+  - device status/RT temp will get from sessions for latest data
+  - avg, hi, lo?

 Chart considerations:
 1. Support JSON data